Cloud-CV/EvalAI/docs/source/challenge_creation.md

-# Creating a Challenge

-One can create a challenge in EvalAI using either:

-1. zip configuration
-2. web interface

-## Challenge creation using zip configuration

-### Getting Started
+# Create challenge

-Creating a challenge on EvalAI is a three-step process.
-You just need to upload the challenge details in a challenge configuration file (**YAML file**) and we will take care of the rest.
+Creating a challenge on EvalAI is really easy.
+You just need to follow the following three steps and we will take care of the rest.
+To make life easier for the challenge hosts, we provide a sample challenge configuration that you can use to get started.
+Fork and clone [EvalAI-Starters](https://github.com/cloud-CV/evalai-starters) repository to start.

-The challenge configuration file on EvalAI consists of following fields:
+#### 1. Create challenge configuration file
+___

+First of all, open the [`challenge_config.yml`](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/challenge_config.yaml) if you have cloned the [EvalAI-Starters](https://github.com/cloud-CV/evalai-starters) repository or create one.
+This file will define the start date, end date, number of phases and many more details of the challenge.
+Start editing this file according to your needs.
+For reference to the fields, refer to the following description:

 * **title**: Title of the challenge